citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 With this new change in Citra, you no longer have to manually adjust the settings every time you launch a game.
 Each game now has its own individual settings profile that you can customize to your liking.
 You can easily modify the emulation speed, graphical settings, audio settings, and volume of each game, among many other options.
 This feature saves you time and hassle, allowing you to quickly jump into playing your favorite games without worrying about adjusting settings every time.

 With this PR, the option for **Alternate Speed**, which was available in the general settings of Citra, has been removed in favour of an option called **Per-game Emulation Speed**.
-This setting works in the exact same was as the previous **Alternate Speed** setting, however it is now found inside of the per-game settings instead of the global settings.
+This setting works in the exact same way as the previous **Alternate Speed** setting, however it is now found inside of the per-game settings instead of the global settings.
 The hotkey for this has also been renamed appropriately to reflect the name change of the setting.

-Individual config files for each per-game setting you may have are stored in `config -> custom -> <titleid>.ini` These .ini files can be edited using a text editor application, and the changes will appear in Citra.
+Individual config files for each per-game setting you may have are stored in `config -> custom -> <titleid>.ini` These `.ini` files can be edited using a text editor application, and the changes will appear in Citra.

 This is another addition which has been highly requested in the Citra community, and we are proud that it is finally here.